johnpuddephatt/oclt/_pages/crofts-court.md

 ---
+layout: page
 title: Share Offer – Crofts Court
-layout: page
-subtitle: Become a Community Investor and Bring New Affordable Homes to Oxfordshire!
+subtitle: Thank you to all our investors!

 ---
 **Our Community Share Offer launched on 2 November 2022.**

 **UPDATE: Update April 19th 2023**